 - Rest.
 Whether you’re noticing a gradual onset of pain that’s only increasing, or you have immediate pain in a body part, stop what you’re doing, or at least do less of it.
 Continuing to put pressure on injured muscles or bones can cause further injury.

 - Ice.
 This will help reduce inflammation and your pain levels.
-Use whatever you’ve got handy: a bag of ice, frozen gel pack or vegetables.
+Use whatever you’ve got handy: a bag of ice, frozen gel pack (like these on Amazon) or vegetables.
 I actually like using bags of veggies because they are more flexible and can form around the area in question.
 Wrap up your frozen item in some fabric and only let it sit for about twenty minutes at a time, but you can do this several times a day.

 - Elevation.
 If you keep the injured area raised about the level of your heart, you will help reduce swelling and you’ll also avoid that pounding, heartbeat-type feeling in the area.
 Rest the painful appendage on some pillows, your dog, or something else that’s cozy to keep it raised up.